MosheBerman/MBMenuController/README.md

 **Background Color:** You can set the color of the MBButtonMenuViewController by calling `setBackgroundColor:` and passing in a UIColor.
 This color is also used for the cancel button text.

 **Cancel Button Index:** You can tell the MBButtonMenuViewController which button to treat as the cancel button by passing an NSUInteger to `setCancelButtonIndex:`.
 If the index is out of range, nothing happens.
+Passing an index that is between zero and the bounds of the button titles array will cause the index to be set and the menu to update.

 How it works:
 =============